ryantd42/NY-Legislative-Git/2023/A7601B-2023/bill.md

   May 25, 2023
   ___________

- Introduced  by  M.  of A. PHEFFER AMATO -- read once and referred to the Committee on Governmental Employees -- recommitted to the Committee on Governmental Employees in accordance with Assembly Rule 3, sec.
-2  -- committee  discharged,  bill amended, ordered reprinted as amended and recommitted to said committee
+ Introduced  by  M.  of  A.  PHEFFER AMATO, SANTABARBARA -- read once and referred to the Committee on Governmental Employees -- recommitted  to the  Committee  on  Governmental Employees in accordance with Assembly Rule  3,  sec.
+2  --  committee  discharged,  bill  amended,  ordered reprinted as amended and recommitted to said committee -- reported and referred  to  the Committee on Ways and Means -- committee discharged, bill amended, ordered reprinted as amended  and  recommitted  to  said committee

  AN  ACT  to amend the retirement and social security law, in relation to providing county correction officers with a  special  optional  twenty year retirement plan

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 The retirement and social security law is amended by adding